-If you are opting for a loan, ask for quotes from multiple banks.
+If you are opting for a loan, ask multiple banks for quotes.
 A lot of banks and lending authorities have tie-ups with dealers to offer easy loans.
 Or, you can check with your own trusted bank and authorities in case they have a better loan plan to offer.

 What to watch out for

-Documents required: The car will be under the name of the individual taking up loan till the time it’s not fully paid to the lending authority.
-You will need the below documents.
+Documents required: The car will be under the name of the individual taking up loan till the time it’s fully paid to the lending authority.
+You will need the following documents for the same.

 Identity proof: PAN card / Driving License / Passport / Aadhar Card / Voter’s ID